JayAuburn/microbiome-gardener/SETUP.md

 npm run setup:gcp:dev
 ```

-After the GCP setup script completes successfully, it will display a comprehensive success summary at the END.:
+After the GCP setup script completes successfully, it will display a comprehensive success summary at the END:

 ```
 🎉 DEVELOPMENT INFRASTRUCTURE SETUP SUCCESSFUL! 🎉